 Loading chart...

-No, but increase funding for social and community based programmes anyway
+No, funding for police departments and for social and community based programs should both be increased

 Stay up-to-date on the most recent “Defunding the Police” news articles, updated frequently.